g00sifer/Kali-for-the-win/README.md

 # Kali-FTW-indows
 Kali for the Windows (Kali FTW) is a set of Kali Linux Tools designed to run on Windows 10 and the Leaked Windows 11 OS.

 Kali for the Windows is a collection of tools for Windows that is designed to replicate several Kali Linux tools via Windows Powershell.
 This is written specifically for Windows 10 and for the Unreleased Windows 11.
-This is a pretty straight forward program with a
+This is a pretty straight forward program with a simple GUI running on top of PowerShell.

-Information Gathering
+Information Gathering<p>
-  ace-voip
+  ace-voip<br>
-  Amap
+  Amap<br>
-  APT2
+  APT2<br>
   arp-scan
   Automater
   bing-ip2hosts